instructlab/community/CONTRIBUTING.md

 In addition to this repository, InstructLab has two related repositories:

-- [ilab CLI tool](https://github.com/instruct-lab/cli).
+* [`ilab` command-line interface (CLI) tool](https://github.com/instruct-lab/cli).
 This repository is responsible for the the `ilab` command-line interface (CLI) tool.
-- [Taxonomy](https://github.com/instruct-lab/taxonomy).
+* [taxonomoy tree](https://github.com/instruct-lab/taxonomy).
 This repository is responsible for the taxonomy tree that allows you to create models tuned with your data.
+* [community repository](https://github.com/instruct-lab/community).
+This repository is responsible for documentation efforts of the InstructLab project.

 The following sections provide a general overview for contributing to any of the InstructLab repositories.